Jim Ramstad: Political positions

 Ramstad was a member of The Republican Main Street Partnership.
 He was pro-choice and supported embryonic stem cell research.
 He was opposed to gay marriage.
 He voted in favor of an amendment to a whistleblower protection bill that would have allowed the government to influence stem-cell research.

 He was considered to be the most moderate Republican member of the Minnesota delegation in the 109th Congress, scoring 68 percent conservative by a conservative group and 21% progressive by a liberal group.

 Personal life

 Ramstad was a recovering alcoholic.
 For a time, he was Rep. Patrick J. Kennedy's Alcoholics Anonymous sponsor.
 He was a long-time advocate for addiction treatment and recovery services, and at the time of his death he had been sober for 39 years.

+He married Kathryn Mitchell Ramstad in 2005 and they had one daughter, Christen.

 Ramstad's sister, Sheryl Ramstad, is a Tax Court judge in Minnesota.
 Ramstad was a member of the United Church of Christ.

 On February 25, 2008, it was announced that Ramstad had been elected to the board of directors of the National Center on Addiction and Substance Abuse at Columbia University.

-In 2010, Ramstad joined alliantgroup as a Senior Advisor on their Strategic Advisory Board.
+In 2010, Ramstad joined alliantgroup as a senior advisor on their Strategic Advisory Board.

 He died of Parkinson's disease on November 5, 2020, aged 74, at his home in Wayzata, Minnesota.

+In 2022, to honor Jim's legacy and further his ideals with the next generation of leaders, his widow Kathryn Ramstad established the Jim Ramstad Institute for Civility and Youth Leadership in the YMCA Center for Youth Voice.
+The Ramstad Institute exists to perpetuate the ideals Jim embraced in his political leadership: Bipartisanship and Bridge-Building; Ethics and Integrity; Constituent-Centered Leadership; Compassion and Resilience in Leadership; and Legislative Process and Civic Literacy.
+Each year, the Institute will help train more than 200 young people to be effective servant leaders - leaders like Jim, who encourage others to work together, to trust each other, to listen to each other and to see a vision of what they could achieve together.
+The Institute will also help fund professional development workshops for secondary teachers and students focusing on the Y’s Respectful Conversations in Schools model.